 - Internet access at the library is primarily for reference research purposes.
 The Library does not provide transfer service, (FTP) Telnet Service, or email services (POP & SMTP) other than access to third party personal email accounts via the Web.

 - Internet access, transmission, and display on the computer of obscene materials, child pornography, or materials harmful to minors are illegal and prohibited.
 The Library reserves the right to end a session when material inappropriate to a public library setting is displayed.

 - Neither the Library nor its staff is responsible for any information accessed by children.
 Parents are strongly encouraged to supervise their children’s Internet sessions.
 Parents/guardians are responsible for any Internet information accessed by their children.

 - Patrons must respect copyright laws and licensing agreements and abide by general Internet conduct.
 Acts or behavior which may jeopardize the library’s account of access to resources will result in revocation of Internet privileges at the library.

 - All patrons are responsible for their behavior and for any damages that occur due to misuse.
 They agree not to attempt to alter, even temporarily, the computer setup.
 Any vandalism, destructive behavior or illegal activities may result in police action as well as suspension of privileges.
 All patrons will be held responsible for any damages done to computers and furniture.
 Parents are responsible for damages done by their children.

 The Library reserves the right to modify the rules and procedures as necessary to ensure the fair and reasonable use of the Internet.

-Children under the age of seven must be supervised by a parent, guardian or caretaker.
+By policy adopted at the July 20, 2020 Library Board of Trustees meeting, children under the age of 14 must be supervised by a parent, guardian or caretaker.